(Optional 8 - 14 day tour)

 - BMW Factory and Museum, Munich

-- MAN Truck Factory and Forum, Munich
+- Audi Factory and Forum, Neckarsulm

 - Porsche Factory and Museum, Stuttgart